 - Know your rights and Macalester’s policies.
-You can contact the Title IX Coordinator, Campus Security, a member of the Sexual Assault & Harassment Support Team, or the Office of Student Affairs to make a report and/or file a complaint.
+You can contact the Title IX Coordinator at firstname.lastname@example.org, call Campus Security at 651-696-6555, connect with a member of the Sexual Assault & Harassment Support Team (SAST), or connect with the Office of Student Affairs to make a report and/or file a complaint.
 You can also contact a confidential resource on campus to discuss the situation and then decide what to do next.
 View a list of confidential resources on campus.

 - By discussing the situation with a staff member, you will learn about the options available to you.
 These options may include:

 - -Interim actions (including accommodations and protective measures)

 Types of sexual harassment

 - Hostile environment – conduct is sufficiently severe, pervasive/persistent and objectively offensive that it alters conditions or opportunities for employment or education

 - Quid pro quo – unwanted sexual advances or requests for sexual favors or other behavior of a sexual nature where rejection of such advances could adversely affect employment or education

 - Requesting sexual favors for rewards related to school or work

 - Graffiti on residence hall bulletin boards that is derrogatory toward women